 Enable read from file for pins

-On some servers, the way we load pins without the “Read from file” system starts to slow down from less than 200 properties.
+For pins displayed on the map are stored details like property coordinates and the way we load pins without the “Read from file” system might not be handled on some servers and the website starts to slow down from less than 200 properties.

 Limit the number of pins to a number supported by your hosting